databricks/genai-cookbook/genai_cookbook/nbs/3-deep-dive-chain.md

 :align: center
 ```

-The RAG Agent takes a user query as input, retrieves relevant information given that query, and generates an appropriate response grounded on the retrieved data.
-While the exact steps within a RAG Agent can vary widely depending on the use case and requirements, the following are the key components to consider when building your RAG Agent:
+The RAG agent takes a user query as input, retrieves relevant information given that query, and generates an appropriate response grounded on the retrieved data.
+While the exact steps within a RAG agent can vary widely depending on the use case and requirements, the following are the key components to consider when building your RAG agent:

 1. **Query understanding:** Analyzing and transforming user queries to better represent intent and extract relevant information, such as filters or keywords, to improve the retrieval process.